la-abdi25/Clean-Hive/README.md

 <h3>Booking Cancellations</h3>
 <ul>
   <li>Cancellations can be initiated by: Bees and Nectars</li>
-  <li>A 24-hour cancellation window is enforced: Bookings cannot be canceled within 24 hours of the scheduled service time using time-based validation</li>
+  <li>A 24-hour cancellation window is enforced: Bookings cannot be cancelled within 24 hours of the scheduled service time using time-based validation</li>
-  <li>A Stripe refund is issued directly to the customer if the funds have not yet been paid out to the Nectar</li>
+  <li>A Stripe refund is issued directly to the Bee if the funds have not yet been paid out to the Nectar</li>
   <li>A Stripe transfer reversal is performed if the funds have been paid out to the Nectar</li>
 </ul>